-Shark artifacts

-For centuries, people around the world have caught sharks and taken their teeth and skin to make a wide variety of objects, or artifacts.

-Shark teeth are so sharp

-that early people were able to make tools and weapons from them.
+MONKEY BUSINESS This monkey-head was made by the Aztecs in Mexico.
+Made of precious stones, its teeth are those of a shark.
+Shark artifacts For CENTURIES, people around the world have caught sharks and taken their teeth and skin to make a wide variety of objects, or artifacts.
+Shark teeth are so sharp that early people were able to make tools and weapons from them.
 Shark skin is so hardwearing that it could be used to make shoes, as well as grips or sheaths for swords and daggers (pp. 60-61).
 Early people who caught sharks had great respect for these magnificent predators.
 Fishing for sharks with primitive tools was difficult and dangerous, and stories and legends about sharks were common among seafaring and island people.
 Sharks were even regarded as gods and worshipped on some islands in the Pacific.
 In comparison, Europeans have few myths about sharks, but they did appear in natural history books (pp. 28-29).

-Large, serrated tooth, probably from a great white shark (pp. 28-31)
+Large, serrated tooth, probably from a great white shark (pp. 28-31) CROWN JEWEL The 10 shark teeth that went into making this decorative necklace probably came from great white sharks caught by Maoris off the coast of New Zealand.
+Today's shark-tooth jewelry, made specially for tourists, has contributed to some shark species becoming endangered (pp. 60-61).

-CROWN JEWEL

-The 10 shark teeth that

-went into making this decorative

-necklace probably came from

-great white sharks caught by

-Maoris off the coast of New

-Zealand.
-Today's shark-tooth

-jewelry, made specially for

-tourists, has contributed to

-some shark species becoming

-endangered (pp. 60-61).

 Pair of fisherman's shoes, made of shark skin, from India

 Shark

+Shark

 skin

+tooth
-gold weight from Ghana in West Africa Tin toy, in the form of a shark, from Malaysia Shark tooth Wooden rasp, covered in Shark shark skin, from the island of Santa Cruz in the southwest Pacific Shark-skin-covered grater (below) from the Wallis Wooden knife (right), with cutting edge made of sharks' teeth, from Greenland Islands in the Pacific

-Tool. tipped with a shark's tooth, for tattooing people's skin, from Kiribati (the Gilbert Islands) in the western Pacific Ocean skin
+Shark-shaped gold weight from Ghana in West Africa

+Wooden rasp, covered in shark skin, from the island of Santa Cruz in the southwest Pacific Shark-skin-covered grater (below) from the Wallis Islands in the Pacific Wooden knife (right), with cutting edge made of sharks' teeth, from Greenland Shark . skin Shark tooth Tool. tipped with a shark's tooth, for tattooing people's skin, from Kiribati (the Gilbert Islands) in the western Pacific Ocean